jedi-studio/Apexfy.js-Docs/ApexAI/AI.md

 Use the following code to enable chat processing:

-- **chatModel:** The chat model of the ai.
+- **chatModal:** The chat model of the ai.
 There is plenty of them please check modals at previews & samples.
 - **readFiles:** To read files such as PDF/TXT.
 Soon will read ppt & docs files.
 - **readImages:** Without enabling it the ai read images but only those with text on them.
 If images you will provide contains no text it would be better to enable this.
 - **API_KEY:** Add your own key if using gemini-pro/gemini-flash.
 Add your own key in case you only recieved rate limit.
+- **lang:** The language of the voice/audio message has been sent to detect and recognize and to respond to it.
 - **personality:** Personalize your ai.
 Create a text file add the personality then define its path and add it.
 - **memory:** To enable memory into your ai and remember chat history.
 You can add in id either server/channel/user ID.
 - **TypeWrting:** To enable the ability to text like real ai bot.